gnachman/iTerm2/api/library/python/iterm2/docs/index.rst

 **Getting Started**

-Start by following the :ref:`tutorial <tutorial-index>`, which gives a step-by-step guide to writing a script and descripts the architecture of iTerm2's scripting system.
+Start by following the :ref:`tutorial <tutorial-index>`, which gives a step-by-step guide to writing a script and describes the architecture of iTerm2's scripting system.

 **Example Code**